Black Rocks campground

 Black Rocks campground is in the Black Rocks precinct of Bundjalung National Park.
 To get there:

-- Access to Black Rocks campground is via Tuckombil Road and The Gap Road, near the town of Woodburn.
+- Access to Black Rocks campground is via the Tuckombil Road exit from the Pacific Highway near the town of Woodburn.

 - Black Rocks campground is 20km south along The Gap Road.